Pushkar524/Examination_Seat_Allotment_system/README.md

 # Examination Seat Allotment System

-A comprehensive full-stack system for managing examination seat allotments with automatic seat assignment algorithm, built with Node.js, PostgreSQL, React, and Tailwind CSS.
+A comprehensive full-stack system for managing examination seat allotments with visual seat selection and pattern-based allocation, built with Node.js, PostgreSQL, React, and Tailwind CSS.

 ## 🌟 Features